Lac-Mégantic rail disaster: Contamination of land

 The disaster site was so heavily contaminated with benzene that firefighters and investigators in the first month worked in 15-minute shifts due to heat and toxic conditions.
 The waterfront at Veteran's Park and the town marina were contaminated by hydrocarbons, which were contained by a series of booms.
 This rendered vessels and docks inaccessible until they could be removed from the water and decontaminated, a process which was to take until late August 2013 to complete.

 A hundred residents were not expected to return home until mid-2014 as the ground beneath their still-standing houses was contaminated with oil; some homes in the most-contaminated areas might never be habitable.

 Because the cleanup of the derailment area could take five years, about 115 businesses were planning to relocate.
-Forty buildings have already been destroyed but another 160 may need to be expropriated for demolition because they sit on several metres of contaminated soil which must be removed and replaced with clean fill.
+Forty buildings were already destroyed but another 160 might have needed to be expropriated for demolition because they sat on several metres of contaminated soil which had to be removed and replaced with clean fill.
 Subsequent reconstruction on the site may initially be impractical as new buildings would require deeper foundations until the new fill settles.
 The town was considering making a memorial park in the damaged area and relocating displaced businesses to a proposed Papineau Street extension to cross the Chaudière River to Lévis Street.
 The new road was to be constructed in October 2013 using federal and provincial infrastructure funding, although insurance coverage for local companies to abandon contaminated sites remained uncertain.
 For 125 businesses, the move was expected to be permanent.

 Workers at the downtown site expressed concern that cleanup efforts were being delayed by management, leaving workers often idle on-site and allowing work to proceed only at a snail's pace.
 The downtown was most affected; over thirty buildings destroyed by the disaster itself, with thirty-six of the thirty-nine remaining buildings slated for demolition due to contamination of the underlying soil.
 In December 2014, local residents were given one last chance to tour what remained of the downtown before demolition.